zjpsycholin/thinkwrite2/content/intro.md

 ---
 title: "Course Introduction"
-weight: 3
-summary: "Module 1 lecture notes with two focused activities and a revised diagnostic writing prompt."
-tags: ["intro", "course overview", "syllabus", "activities", "lecture notes"]
 draft: false
 date: "2025-09-04T13:07:13+08:00"
 ---

 Welcome to **Critical Thinking & English Writing II**!
-These notes guide our first two sessions: getting acquainted, previewing the course, and practicing **writing + critical thinking** from day one.
+The introduction includes: getting acquainted, previewing the course, and practicing **writing + critical thinking** from day one.

 ---

 ## 🎯 Learning Goals
 - Build a supportive class community.
 - Understand course outcomes, assessments, and expectations.
-- Practice framing claims, giving reasons, and reflecting on how AI intersects with writing.
 - Produce a short **diagnostic writing** sample.

 ---

 ## 🧭 Lesson Overview
 **Session A**
-1) Getting to know each other
+1) Getting to know each other and activities
-2) Activity A — *Writer’s Identity Micro-Argument*
-3) Course overview (highlights from the syllabus)
+2) Course overview (highlights from the syllabus)

 **Session B**
 1) Activity B — *Text Snapshot Analysis*